Softball at the Summer Olympics: 2020 Summer Olympics

 On August 12, 2018, the first team to qualify for the 2020 Olympics was the United States, by winning the 2018 World Championship.
 Japan automatically qualifies by being the host country, as well as the 2018 World Championship runners-up.

 At the Olympics, Japan won the gold, the United States won the silver, and Canada won the bronze.

 2024 Summer Olympics

 The organizing committee of the 2024 Paris Olympics has announced that softball will be omitted from these games' program.

+2028 Summer Olympics

+The International Olympic Committee announced on October 16, 2023 that it has accepted a proposal by local organizers of the 2028 Summer Olympics in Los Angeles to add baseball/softball, cricket, flag football, lacrosse and squash to the event's sports program.

 Records

 The first solo no-hitter to be pitched at the Olympics was done by the American pitcher Lori Harrigan in a game against Canada at the 2000 Summer Olympics.

 The first side to beat the host country in softball was Australia at the 1996 Summer Olympics.
 The USA team lost this game primarily because of a base running error in which a home run was hit but the runner failed to touch home plate during the celebration at the plate, resulting in the run not scoring and an out being called.
 Australia won this game by one run.
 However, the USA team rebounded to win the overall tournament and the gold.

 The United States had a 22-game winning streak at the Olympics between 2000 and 2008, only ending their winning steak in the gold medal match against Japan.